hmrc/one-stop-shop-registration-frontend/README.md

 ### To run the application locally from the repository, execute the following:

-The service needs to run in testOnly mode in order to access the testOnly get-passcodes endpoint for BTA.
+The service needs to run in testOnly mode in order to access the testOnly get-passcodes endpoint for BTA and email verification.

 ```
 sm --stop ONE_STOP_SHOP_REGISTRATION_FRONTEND
 ```